 Does this Policy relate to me: 1

 Quick Reference - Key Policy Messages 1

 1. Policy Statement 4

 2. Aim of Policy 4

 3. Scope of Policy 5

 4. Your Responsibilities 5

 5. About abuse 6

 6. Employment Processes 8

-7. Working Safely .
-11
+7. Working Safely 11

-8. Volunteers .
-17
+8. Volunteers .188

-9. Work experience/placements involving children, young people and/or vulnerable adults
+9. Work experience/placements involving children, young people and/or vulnerab adults

-10. If you suspect abuse or mistreatment .
-18
+10. If you suspect abuse or mistreatment .199

-11. What to do if you are concerned about a member of staff .
-19
+11. What to do if you are concerned about a member of staff 19

-12. Making and Dealing with Allegations of Abuse against Staff and Volunteers .
-19
+12. Making and Dealing with Allegations of Abuse against Staff and Volunteers 20

-13. Whistleblowing Policy .
-21
+13. Whistleblowing Policy .222

-14. Contact Information - Authority Safeguarding Leads .
-22
+14. Contact Information - Authority Safeguarding Leads 22

-15. Monitoring and Assurance .
-23
+15. Monitoring and Assurance 23

-16. Related Policies and Operational Procedures .
-23
+16. Related Policies and Operational Procedures 23

-Appendix 1 - Schedule on roles of staff/ volunteers in relation to safeguarding and DBS Checks
+Appendix 1 - Schedule on roles of staff/ volunteers in relation to safeguarding an DBS Checks d .244

-Policy Control Sheet .
-27
+Policy Control Sheet .267